NonFunGerbils/Emerald-Academy-Quests/README.md

 ![Script](Assets/2.1.2.png)

 ## Day 2
 1. We wouldn't call changeGreeting in a script because it requires change and therefore a transaction.
+Also a scripts cannot implement functions such as 'changeGreeting'.

-2. AuthAccount is used to access the data in your account.
+2. AuthAccount is used to request access to the user's account.

 3. - Prepare phase is to access the information in your account.
    - Execute phase is to change data on the blockchain.